midchildan/dotfiles/README.md

 you rarely login to directly, etc. Notably, this branch doesn't require Nix.
 See [here](https://www.midchildan.org/dotfiles) for details.

-Changes common to all platforms should first be made in `master`, and then merged into the remaining branches.
-Make sure you never go the other way and merge non-`master` branches into `master` or you'll end up with non-common platform-specific stuff in `master`.
+Changes common to all platforms should first be made in `main`, and then merged into the remaining branches.
+Make sure you never go the other way and merge non-`main` branches into `main` or you'll end up with non-common platform-specific stuff in `main`.

 [build-badge]: https://github.com/midchildan/dotfiles/actions/workflows/build.yaml/badge.svg
 [build-url]: https://github.com/midchildan/dotfiles/actions/workflows/build.yaml